harrymatthews50/python_shape_stats/README.md

 pip install python_shape_stats
 ```
 ### Run a demo script to see if everything runs
-Try to run one of the demo scripts
+Try to run one of the demo scripts in the 'demos' folder that will have downloaded when you cloned the repository.
+In the first instance try to run them directly from the terminal or Anaconda prompt (on Windows), with the shape_stats environment active.
+Close any plotting windows that open and see if the script runs to the end without errors.
+Note that you will need to change <path> to wherever you have cloned the repo to.

 ```
 conda activate shape_stats
+python <path>/demos/2B_PLS.py
 ```